nitindermohan/oak-new-docs/content/docs/contribution-guide/cli.md

 The CLI repository uses the same Python linting and formatting as the Oakestra repository.

 ## Philosophy
-The OAK CLI is a gateway to Oakestra and a multifaceted set of tools.<br>
+The `oak-cli` is a gateway to Oakestra and a multifaceted set of tools.<br>
-Ensure high Cohesion and low Coupling by splitting unrelated/different parts into their own files and ["typer apps"](https://typer.tiangolo.com/tutorial/subcommands/add-typer/).
+Ensure high cohesion and low coupling by splitting unrelated/different parts into their own files and ["typer apps"](https://typer.tiangolo.com/tutorial/subcommands/add-typer/).
 Use the static CLI configuration, local machine purposes, and their filters.
 Users should always have access to generic/universal features - specialized features should only be available in fitting conditions/use-cases/environments.